denistsoi/franklinchen.github.io/source/_posts/2011-10-16-pittsburgh-software-developer-communities.markdown

 Are there any other groups of interest that I am missing?
 Please let me know.

 Also: since I have always taken notes for myself at each meeting of each user group that I have attended in the past couple of years (ha, I should have started blogging earlier, given my obsession with writing), if anyone is interested in any summaries or the like, let me know.
 So far, the only meeting I have written up for my blog has been a recent [Agile meetup on anti-patterns](http://franklinchen.com/blog/2011/10/14/agile-anti-patterns/).

+## Updates
+### 2011-10-18

+[Greg](http://twitter.com/akinsgre) reminded me to mention this useful calendar of [Pittsburgh tech events](http://pghtechevents.com/).
+Some months ago, I subscribed to it using Google Calendar, and it really is quite helpful to have around.